The Science Museum is built into a bluff. The Lobby is on the fifth floor. Our galleries are on the fifth, fourth, and third floors.

 Fifth floor exhibits include the Mississippi River exhibition, home of the Collectors’ Corner, where visitors can examine and swap found objects from nature; the Charles E. Towboat, accessed via a door across from Collectors’ Corner; and a selection of weather exhibits.
 Directly to the right of the entry doors is Science Buzz, which is regularly updated with current science.

-Fourth floor exhibits include Weighing the Evidence, which uses quack medicine devices to help you separate fact from fiction when making healthcare choices; and the Human Body Gallery, which includes the Cell Lab and an Egyptian mummy.
+Fourth-floor exhibits include Weighing the Evidence, which uses quack medicine devices to help you separate fact from fiction when making healthcare choices; and the Human Body Gallery, which includes an Egyptian mummy.

 Also on the 4th floor is our Great Hall, where we host special and/or traveling exhibits.
 The Great Hall is located about 30 feet to the left if you are facing the elevators.